demogest/ImgRandom/README.md

 # Intro

-​	In order to get random cover, I have written a tool to return random image each request.
+​	In order to get random cover, I have written a tool to return random image for each request.
 This tool is open-sourced on [ImgRandom](https://github.com/demogest/ImgRandom).
 This tool is written in Java with Spring Boot.